Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 ```

 >[!NOTE]
-> If the paths are added in the system or before opening Nuke, then this configuration step will not be required.
+> If the paths are added in the system or in the environment before opening Resolve, then lines to append the path to the system won't be required.

 With this file saved, Resolve will show a Shift menu that can be executed to open the Shift UI inside Davinci Resolve.